 This study isn’t meant to be a recommendation for or against any of the above investments.
 It’s more about understanding average annuity returns and the risks of different investment methodologies.
 There are some interesting things we noticed, however:

-- Since the stock market was pretty awful, it’s not surprising this was the worst of the investments in the table
+- Since the stock market was pretty awful during the time frame of the study, it’s not surprising this was the worst of the investments in the table

 - A lot of people might be surprised that bonds were not only the best but also had the least amount of risk (based on the highest worst 12 month time period)